Michelneodev/alx-pre_course/0x01-git/README.md

-My second readme @N github
+My second readme on github